 Time – 2 – 4 hours

 This first paddle trail, found in Essex, is suitable for kayaks, canoes, and paddleboards.
-Starting at the established picnic site in Cattawade, the paddle trail passes through a range of open farmland, tree canopies, and is followed by an excellent canal side footpath.
+Starting at the established picnic site in Cattawade, the paddle trail passes through a range of open farmland, tree canopies, and is followed by an excellent canal towpath.
 The diversity of this route makes it perfect for a family day out.

 With the collection of surroundings come a wide assortment of wildlife that can be seen along the way.
 Often spotted are herons, kingfishers, moorhens, and swans.
 Similarly, the occasional fish can be seen leaping out of the clear waters.

 The midway turning point is found at the Boathouse Café.
 A perfect location for coffee and cake to fuel you through the second half of the paddle trip.
 The café has an easy landing point, so an option here to shorten the trip and end here.
-On route back to the start, you can stop off at the Flatford Mills area, where a number of historic buildings of interest can be found.
+On route back to the start, you can stop off at Flatford Mill, where a number of historic buildings of interest can be found.
 These picturesque buildings have been the subject of paintings and photography for centuries.